-Le Boeuf's most recent accomplishments include a 2016 FROMM Commission from Harvard University, the 2015 ASCAP Foundation Johnny Mandel Prize, Independent Music Awards in "Jazz", "Eclectic" and "Electronica" categories, various commissions from Lincoln Center in collaboration with HAL, and a 2015 New Jazz Works Commission from Chamber Music America in collaboration with JACK Quartet.
+Pascal’s most recent awards include a 2018 Grammy nomination for Best Instrument Composition, the 2017 Cortona Prize, the 2017 Lake George Music Festival Composition Composition, a 2016 FROMM Commission from Harvard University, the 2015 ASCAP Foundation Johnny Mandel Prize, and Independent Music Awards in "Jazz", "Eclectic" and "Electronica" categories.
+Pascal has also received commissions and grants from Lincoln Center Stage, Chamber Music America, and New Music USA.
 He composed music for the 2008 Emmy Award-winning movie King Lines, and won first place in the 2008 International Songwriting Competition.
-He is currently pursuing a Ph.D. in Music Composition at Princeton University as a Naumburg Doctoral Fellow.
+He is a Ph.D. candidate and Naumburg Doctoral Fellow in music composition at Princeton University.

 Please credit photographer if publishing images.